Local bicycle group calls for safer, more inclusive roads

 "Other cities have created a bicycle boulevard or a separated bicycle lane when traffic is too high.
 Those kinds of solutions can help everybody get out and feel okay biking," Roberts says.

-These kinds of solutions have been explored at the city level.
+While Medford has yet to invest in these kinds of solutions, they have been discussed at the city level.

 "Providing facilities for bicycles and pedestrians is something that we have to do according to state law, and something that we want to do because we want to provide adequate facilities for different modes of transportation," says Matt Brinkley, Planning Director for the City of Medford.

-That means thinking ahead of time about the major routes people take and designing a continuous bike path that is safe for people of different ages and abilities to use.
+That means thinking ahead of time about the major routes people take and designing a continuous bike path that is safe to use for people of different ages and abilities.